Zarina Bhimji: Flagging It Up Pre-Order

-Andrew Miller is a Glasgow based artist working with sculpture, drawing, photography and installations.
+Andrew Miller (b.1969, Dartington) is a Glasgow based artist working with sculpture, drawing, photography and installations.
 Through a process of drawing, altering, transforming and making he seeks to gain an understanding of the ambiguity of the relationship between form and function.
-In salvaging, reassembling and re-presenting familiar objects he attempts to ask questions about the way things are placed, valued and used.
+Miller often salvages, reassembles and re-presents familiar objects, playing with our expectations of form and function, and asks questions about the way objects are placed, valued and used.

 Stack II is a sculpture/form/light which allows the user the freedom and flexibility to arrange and rearrange the perspex components into a work of varying forms and colour.
 Constructed from irregular hexagonal shapes repeated in six different sizes and three different colours, the light is bought assembled but can be endlessly rearranged.